OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 #### Java options

-To use java options in openvidu-server change the property `JAVA_OPTIONS` in configuration file `.env`

-For more information about posible values for java option visit [Configuring Java Options](https://docs.oracle.com/cd/E37116_01/install.111210/e23737/configuring_jvm.htm#OUDIG00007)
+To use Java options in openvidu-server service change the property `JAVA_OPTIONS` in configuration file `.env`.<br>For further information about possible values for Java options visit [Configuring Java Options](https://docs.oracle.com/cd/E37116_01/install.111210/e23737/configuring_jvm.htm){:target="_blank"}.

 #### Change log level of the services

 To change the level of _openvidu-server_ logs change the property `OV_CE_DEBUG_LEVEL` in configuration file `.env`.

+---

-### Media Node Instance
+### Troubleshooting Media Nodes

 #### Docker compose

-To solve any other issue, it is important to understand how is Media Node executed.
+First of all it is important to understand how is Media Nodes service executed.

 Media Node is executed as a docker-compose file.
 The commands executed by the script are the standard docker-compose commands, so internally they just do: